Wiretap Report 2013

 Cost of Intercepts

-Table 5 provides a summary of expenses related to wiretaps in 2012.
-The expenditures reported reflect the cost of installing intercept devices and monitoring communications for the 2,247 authorizations for which reports included cost data.
-The average cost of intercept devices in 2012 was $50,452, up 2 percent from the average cost in 2011.
-For federal wiretaps for which expenses were reported in 2012, the average cost was $57,540, a 20 percent decrease from 2011.
-The average cost of federal wiretaps varied widely from a low of $5,260 in the Southern District of Iowa to a high of $872,841 in the Eastern District of Washington.
-The average cost of a state wiretap ranged from a low of $176 in Burlington County, New Jersey, to a high of $575,231 in Gwinnett County, Georgia.
+Table 5 provides a summary of expenses related to wiretaps in 2013.
+The expenditures noted reflect the cost of installing intercept devices and monitoring communications for the 2,069 authorizations for which reports included cost data.
+The average cost of intercept devices in 2013 was $41,119, down 18 percent from the average cost in 2012.
+For federal wiretaps for which expenses were reported in 2013, the average cost was $43,361, a 25 percent decrease from 2012.

 Methods of Surveillance